ajmyyra/dspcalc/README.md

 'plotfile' is a temporary file where we'll save the received sin plot for gnuplot usage.
 It will be deleted immediately when the response is succesfully sent.

-'sinfile' is a temporary file where we'll save the output from Gnuplot.
+'sinfile' is a temporary image file where we'll save the output from Gnuplot.
 It will be deleted immediately when the response is succesfully sent.

 ## Motivation

 This project was made for a course Distributed Systems project organized by University of Helsinki.
-Project description can be found in Assingment-Multitier.pdf and documentation from Documentation.pdf.
+Project description and documentation can be found from Documentation.pdf.